 Like many of the specialty fields related to the IT boom, digital forensics is rapidly evolving.
 While professionals enter the field through a variety of avenues including technology, security, administration, and application development, there are a number of highly ranked and fully accredited programs that serve to centralize the skill set and offer an industry-wide standard of proficiency at different educational levels.

-A master’s degree offers one to two more years of specialized information in the discipline, providing the level of knowledge required in certain positions.
+An MBA in Cybersecurity or an MS in Cybersecurity and Information Assurance offers one to two more years of specialized information in the discipline, providing the level of knowledge required in certain positions.
 Investigative team leaders, policy makers, heads of forensics consulting firms and other elite professionals in digital forensics seek the prestige and expertise that can accompany an advanced degree.